 A very different attempt at a dissolution of the information loss paradox comes from quantum gravity.
 In particular, from the hope that quantum gravity effects can resolve the singularity of the black hole, thus restoring unitarity.
 In [3], for example, it is claimed that given that one expects quantum gravity to be free of infinities and that the event horizon is a highly global entity, one should not expect Figure 2 to be a reliable representation of the whole physical process, and to be completely unreliable at the end point of the evaporation.
-The suggestion then is to substitute quantum gravity effects have resolved the classical singularity and so the gray region represents the "deep Plank regime" where space-time is genuinely quantum.
-Again, since in this scenarios there is no singularity, information is never lost and unitarity is preserved during the whole process.
+The suggestion then is to substitute Figure 1 with a "quantum space-time diagram," depicted in Figure 3 (see [3] for details), which extends the geometry beyond the singularity.
+Since the new space-time has no future boundary at the singularity, unitarity is, allegedly, restored.
+Figure 3, then is supposed to reflect the fact that quantum gravity effects have resolved the classical singularity and so the gray region represents the "deep Planck regime" where space-time is genuinely quantum.
+Again, since in this scenario there is no singularity, information is never lost and unitarity is preserved during the whole process.